dankelley/whalestrike/joss/paper.md

 of the diagrams in @kelley_assessing_2020, some of which involved of order
 $10^5$ model runs to cover parameter space in detail.

-There also applications for which a few model runs may suffice.
+There are also applications for which a few model runs may suffice.
 For such work, `whalestrike` provides an R-shiny application that is run by executing
 ```R
 library(whalestrike)
 app()